 PROVIDES SPACE FOR HIGH-TECH LEARNING AND COLLABORATION

 The ECE Building, located at 306 N. Wright St., Urbana, is nearly twice the size of the department‘s former home, Everitt Laboratory.
-At 230,000 square feet, the new building is full of more than 20 lab spaces intended for student instruction and learning.
-These labs continue Illinois ECE‘ tradition of hands-on learning, especially on cutting-edge topics like nanofabrication, optics, control, and robotics.
+At 230,000 square feet, the new building has more than 20 lab spaces intended for student instruction and learning.
+These labs continue the Illinois ECE tradition of hands-on learning, especially on cutting-edge topics like nanofabrication, optics, control, and robotics.

-In the Open Projects Lab, students will have access to state-of-the-art equipment for use in non-classroom projects.
-Students will be able to pursue their passions, innovating and experimenting, in this unique maker-space.
+In the Open Projects Lab, students have access to state-of-the-art equipment for use in non-classroom projects.
+Students can pursue their passions, innovating and experimenting, in this unique maker-space.

 The Electrical and Computer Engineering Building

-Once in place, solar arrays on the building’s roof, as well as on the roof of a nearby parking structure, will provide electricity.
-The building also features several passive heating and cooling features, including a distinctive terra cotta exterior and sun shades.
+Solar arrays on the building’s roof provide about 11 percent of its energy, with the rest supported through SRECs from Solar Farm 2.0, an installation on south campus bordering the Village of Savoy.
+The building also features several passive heating and cooling features, including a distinctive terracotta exterior and sun shades.
 A chilled-beam heating and cooling system is also incredibly energy-efficient.

-The building’s fourth-floor Advanced Power Applications Lab allows faculty members and graduate students roof access to conduct research with the building’s solar panels, as well.
+The building’s fourth-floor Advanced Power Applications Lab allows faculty members and graduate students roof access to conduct research with the building’s solar panels.

 $95 MILLION PROJECT

 This project began in the fall of 2011 and was dedicated Oct.
 10, 2014.
 The State of Illinois paid for half of this project.
 Donations from private and corporate donors will make up the other half.
 Fundraising continues, and is close to meeting the ECE Building Campaign goal.